 Response: The Health System Impact (HSI) Fellowship aims to better prepare PhD trainees and post-doctoral fellows to embark on a wider range of career paths with greater impact.
 It is founded on the concept of experiential learning within health system and related organizations coupled with professional development training in an expanded set of competencies (e.g., leadership, negotiation, project management, change management) designed to accelerate professional growth.
 The fellowship provides doctoral trainees and post-docs with an opportunity to apply the skills they developed through their doctoral training to "real world" challenges faced by health system organizations, while also developing professional experience and networks.
-Additionally, the HSI Fellowship peer review criteria emphasize, in addition to the applicant's academic excellence, their professional accomplishments and leadership potential (see evaluation criterion #1) and a program of work designed to advance the organization's health system impact goals.
+Additionally, the HSI Fellowship peer review criteria emphasize, in addition to the applicant's academic excellence, her/his professional accomplishments and leadership potential (see evaluation criterion #1) and a program of work designed to advance the organization's health system impact goals.

-- 2. Question: I am uncertain about my career goals.
+- 2. Question: I'm uncertain about my career goals.
 What career paths does this fellowship target?
 Response: The HSI Fellowship was designed to support multiple career goals, but goals that share the common objective of applied research, evidence-informed decision-making, and health system improvement.
 We anticipate that individuals with career goals as Embedded Scientist will find this program valuable; that individuals with goals of independent researcher/scientist but who want to conduct applied and policy/system-relevant research (and see this as an opportunity to establish relationships and partnerships outside the university, to apply their research and critical thinking skills in a health system setting, to develop transferrable skills, and keep time protected for academic research) will find the program valuable; and that individuals who aspire to management, leadership and administrative roles in health system and related organizations (and want "real world" experience) and who are committed to using research in these roles will find the program valuable. - 3.
-Question: Where can I learn more about the CHSPRA Training Modernization Strategy?
-Response: Click here - 4.
-Question: Who should I contact if I have questions about the funding opportunity?
+Question: Where can I learn more about the CHSPRA Training Modernization